Torren11/Hackbio-biocoding-Internship/Stage Two/README.md

 - Generating a scatter plot of the ΔM for both wild-type and mutant plants, fitting a line with a y-intercept of 0 and a slope of 1.
 - Identifying metabolites with residuals outside of a given cutoff range and highlighting them in the plot.
 - Generating line plots for selected metabolites and analyzing their trends over time.

-The task requires fitting models, calculating residuals, and visualizing data using `matplotlib` and `seaborn`.

 ---